Iffat9/US-house-price-prediction/README.md

 Build a model using publicly available data for key *national* demand & supply factors that could influence US home prices, Use that to explain how these factors impacted home prices over the last 20 years.
 You can use the S&P Case-Schiller Home Price Index as a proxy for home prices: fred.stlouisfed.org/series/CSUSHPISA.

-Respond back with a document that contains all the *links* to your outputs in the best suitable format.
+The S&P CoreLogic Case-Shiller Home Price Indices measure the price level of existing single family homes in the U.S.

 Definitions